AdminL3/Jugend-Forscht/data-collection/NYT/README.md

 - See [The Guardian](../The%20Guardian/) for more information

 - But Since NYT really tries to prevent me from getting their data
-- I had to use RE to parse the data from some javascript encoding
+- I had to use RE to parse the data from some JSON-like structures

 - File: [`Extract_Text.py`](./Extract_Text.py)